SoCal-Showdown/socal-showdown-web/docs/Function_Components.md

 export default RadioButtons;
 ```

-This seems like a lot, so let's break it down.
+Let's break that down.

 In the components we're building, we usually generate the elements inside of the return statement, so don't worry about output.push for now.

 Each button needs to have it's own key, to identify it as different from the other buttons.

-We'll make an input of the type "radio" (to get that rounded shape, and selectable feature).
-We gave each item a piece of text to use as the label for that button, so we'll access that by setting the value to item - as the for loop iterates through the list of items, generating a button for each item in the list, it'll give the button the name value of whatever item iteration it's on.
+We'll make an input of the type "radio" (to get a selectable, rounded button).
+We set each **item** with piece of text to use as the label for that button, so we'll access that by setting the value to item.
+As the for loop iterates through the list of items, generating a button for each item in the list, it'll give the button the name value of whatever item iteration it's on.

 Now you're seeing the beauty of React - this is a combination of both HTML and JavaScript!